mpourmpoulis/PythonVoiceCodingPlugin/README.md

 ### Useful Learning Resources

-The following resources proved very helpfull for the success of the project.
+The following resources proved to be very helpfull for the completion of the project.
 Many thanks to all the authors!

 * [Green Tree Snakes](https://greentreesnakes.readthedocs.io/en/latest/nodes.html) an truly invaluable for this project tutorial of the python ast